Lise with a Parasol: Description

-Lise with a Parasol is a full-length, almost life-size portrait of a young woman, standing in a forest clearing.
+Lise with a Parasol is a large format, almost life-size portrait painting of a young woman in full-length, standing on the edge of a forest clearing with the shade of a grove of oak trees composing the background.
+The woman stands in full frontal pose exposed to the full light of the summer sun while her face is partly obscured, turned to the left in three-quarter profile, shadowed by her parasol.
 She wears a small, pork pie straw hat with red ribbons, and a long white muslin dress with a long black sash; the dress is modestly buttoned to the neck and has long sheer sleeves.
 Lise carries a black lace parasol to shade her head while her body is in strong sunlight, standing on a patch of grass.
 The initials of "A" (Auguste) and "L" (Lise) are marked as an arborglyph on the trunk of the tree in the shade behind her.